E17

 Possible Causes

-Open or shorted outdoor sensor wiring, Failed Thermia outdoor temperature sensor, Incorrect sensor placement in sun or near exhaust
+Open or shorted outdoor sensor wiring, a failed Thermia outdoor temperature sensor, or incorrect sensor placement in direct sun or near an exhaust vent.

 How to Fix / Troubleshooting